 In evaluating the fit of a paper for FAST, a key ingredient is the design of storage software.
 For instance, FAST has published a number of papers on storage technologies, such as NAND flash.
 A paper that only contributes hardware-level NAND flash optimizations would likely be out of scope, but such a paper could be brought into scope for FAST by demonstrating how software can leverage this novel hardware.

-Please submit your paper by 11:59 pm PDT on September 23, 2021, in PDF format via the submission system, which will be available here soon.
+Please submit your paper by 11:59 pm PDT on September 23, 2021, in PDF format via the submission form.
 Do not email submissions.
 There is no separate deadline for abstract submissions.